The Simpsons: Comic books

 Numerous Simpson-related comic books have been released over the years.
 The first comic strips based on The Simpsons appeared in 1991 in the magazine Simpsons Illustrated, which was a companion magazine to the show.
-The comic strips were popular and a one-shot comic book titled Simpsons Comics and Stories, containing four different stories, was released in 1993 for the fans.
-The book was a success and due to this, Groening and his companions Bill Morrison, Mike Rote, and Steve and Cindy Vance created the publishing company Bongo Comics.
-A total of nine comic book series were published by Bongo Comics between 1993 and the company's dissolution in 2018.
+The comic strips were popular, and a one-shot comic book titled Simpsons Comics and Stories, containing four different stories, was released in 1993 for the fans.
+The book was a success, and due to this, Groening and his companions Bill Morrison, Mike Rote, and Steve and Cindy Vance created the publishing company Bongo Comics.
 Issues of Simpsons Comics, Bart Simpson's Treehouse of Horror and Bart Simpson have been collected and reprinted in trade paperbacks in the United States by HarperCollins.